Multipoint conformal integrals in $D$ dimensions. Part II: Polygons and basis functions: Conformal integrals

 \paragraph{Reconstruction conjecture.} {\it The $n$-point conformal integral \eqref{indef} is the $\mathbb{Z}_n$-invariant sum of basis functions \be I_n^{{\bm a}}({\bm x})\, \overset{\mathrm{nr}}{=}\; \sum_{m=0}^{n-1} (\cycle_n)^m \circ \sum_{\triple{ijk} \in \rT_n} \BF_n^{\triple{ijk}}({\bm a}|\bm x) \,. \ee Here, the symbol $\overset{\mathrm{nr}}{=}$ takes into account the orbit shortening for $n/3 \in \mathbb{N}$ and implies that among all basis functions produced by acting with $\mathbb{Z}_n$ on the master functions one keeps only non-repeating ones which number equals \eqref{num_basis}. }

 The main idea underlying the reconstruction is that instead of finding the full set of $|\rR_n|$ basis functions it is sufficient to have $|\rT_n|$ master functions.
 Note that cardinalities of the two sets grow according to different power laws: $|\rR_n| \sim n^3$, while $|\rT_n| \sim n^2$.
 On the other hand, the conformal integral solves the partial differential equations which follow from the Yangian invariance condition \cite{Chicherin:2017frs, Chicherin:2017cns, Loebbert:2019vcj}.
 In this respect, our reconstruction approach suggests a method for classifying solutions to the Yangian equations according to their properties under the action of the cyclic group.
-In this paper we propose the procedure of finding both the master and basis functions which is conveniently described by using a diagrammatic representation closely related to the Baxter lattice \cite{Baxter:1978xr, Zamolodchikov:1980mb}.
+Finally, note that any element of the symmetric group $\cS_n$ can be represented as a composition of a transposition and a longest cycle, see e.g. \cite{Isaev_Rubakov_1}.
+Then, the action of transpositions on the manifestly $\ZZ_n$-invariant expression \eqref{conj_fin} should provide a reasonable way to find various analytic continuation formulas for the conformal integral.